Ogbe Tua (Ogbè Òtúrá)

 • Siclemia or Sickle Cell Anemia and blood diseases.

-• That the BabalAwós for the first time used Caps.
+• That the Babalawós wore hats for the first time.

-• The Hole that was opened for the first time.
+• The hole that opened for the first time.

 • Afimaye, the shadow between Orúnmila and the Awó.